 What is holiday fraud?

-This type of fraud occurs when unsuspecting holidaymakers are duped into paying for a trip which either doesn’t exist or is entirely different from what was advertised to them.
+This is when unsuspecting holidaymakers end up paying for a trip which either doesn’t exist or is entirely different from what was advertised to them.

-This could take the form of accommodation listings which aren’t real, fake activities or transfers and can even go as far as forged plane tickets.
+This could take the form of accommodation listings which aren’t real, fake websites and reviews, and can even go as far as forged plane tickets.

 How can you stop it from happening to you?